 The work of the Selective Placement Division includes:

-- providing job seekers with vocational guidance, assessment and the latest
+- providing job seekers with employment counselling and guidance, and the latest

-information on the labour market to help them to find open employment jobs that
+information on the labour market to help them find open employment jobs that

 best suit their abilities and the needs of the market.

 of job vacancies against the working abilities of job seekers and referring the

 most suitable job seeker to employer for job interview.